elo33011/netascode_campus_design/design.md

 | [Core & Agg Role](models/core%20agg%20role.yaml) | [Nexus 93240](templates/nexus%2093240.j2) | [core-agg-role.schema.json](schemas/core-agg-role.schema.json) |
 | [Access Role](models/access%20role.yaml) | [Catalyst 9000](templates/catalyst%2090000.j2) | [access-role.schema.json](schemas/access-role.schema.json) |

+## Design Validation

+The design has gone through data modeling, templating, rendering and deployment stages.
+It is important to ensure the outcome configuration matchs with the data model.
+A validation is added to pick up issues during templating, rendering or even deployment.
+This is done using the [validation playbook](ansible_resources/playbooks/00_validate_render.yml).

+The script will produce the [validation report](validation_report.md)
 ## Design Deployment (a.k.a Low Level Design)

 Prerequisite:
 - Management Network has been up and running so that devices are reachable by Ansible runners
 - Devices are physically racked and patched according to the patching scheme

 ### Step 1.
-Populate the schema in the network source of truth platform
+Populate the schema in the network source of truth platform (Already done)

 ### Step 2.
-Ingest value into the schema to generate data models
+Ingest value into the schema to generate data models (Already done)

 ### Step 3.
 Setup management connectivity to device